Travel Subic Bay: A Comprehensive Guide to a Philippines Hotspot

 Alternatively, you can catch a local ‘Jeepney’ from outside Olongapo Bus Station.
-The blue coloured jeepneys all run a standard route that passes along the Barretto resorts and past the top of Baloy Beach Road (you can catch a trike from there to any of the Baloy resorts..20-40php).
-The jeepney costs 15php, but is cramped if you have luggage.
+The blue-colored jeepneys all run a standard route that passes along the Barretto resorts and past the top of Baloy Beach Road (you can catch a trike from there to any of the Baloy resorts..20-40php).
+The jeepney costs 15php but is cramped if you have luggage.

 Travel Subic Bay – Flying into the Philippines:

 You can fly into either Ninoy Aquino International Airport (NAIA), in Metro Manila, or Diosdado Macapagal International Airport (DMIA), known commonly as “Clark Airport”, near Angeles City, from a wide range of global and regional locations.